Coinemy/coapy/doc/domain.rst

 Taxonomy by Code
 ----------------

-* An :dfn:`empty message` is a message with Code 0.00.
+* An :dfn:`empty message` is a message with Code ``0.00``.
 A message that is not empty is a :dfn:`non-empty message`.

   .. note::

-     * An empty message is represented by a four-octet sequence.
+     * An empty message is encoded to a four-octet sequence.
 It carries no Token, Options, nor Payload.

 * A :dfn:`request message` is a message with Code in class 1.